litebird/reionization/LB_forecast_Ferrara/README.txt

     - likelihood: we sketeched a litebird-alone likelihood in the following way:
         - the LiteBird noise NlEE comes from foregrounds residual from component separation at low l (deconvolved by a 80 arcmin beam), assuming a sensitivity of 6.56 muK*arcmin at intermediate l, assuming a 30 arcmin beam at large l, l_max=1350, and fsky = 0.6
         - the LiteBird noise NLTT and Nldd comes from the paper 1808.05955, that is, from the file "noise_litebird.dat" of the public MontePython.
-        - note that NlTT does not really matter since we are comsic variance dominated at low l.
+        - note that NlTT does not really matter since we are cosmic variance dominated at low l.
 Nldd does matter and we will do another test where we remove lensing extraction, for the sake of comparison.

     - model:  minimal LambdaCDM with the parameters discussed in previous telecons and Mnu fixed to 3*0.02eV
         - we get sigma(tau_reio) = 0.0025 (from getdist,  we actually obtain sigma(tau_reio) = 0.0023)